u-adrian/PraktikumNN/README.md

 We test the impact of pretraining the generator as an autoencoder for the training results.

 ### Experiment X: sig_opt_experiment
-This Experiment is an attempt to find the best GAN, that our code could produce in a reasonable timespan.
-Meant to be run on the BwUniCluster.
+This Experiment is an attempt to find the best GAN that our code could produce in a reasonable timespan.
+Meant to be run on the[BwUniCluster](https://wiki.bwhpc.de/e/Category:BwUniCluster_2.0).
-To accomplish our goal we use the code from the repository "cluster-hyperopt" developed by "aimat-lab", a tool called [SigOpt](https://sigopt.com/) and the [BwUniCluster](https://wiki.bwhpc.de/e/Category:BwUniCluster_2.0).
+To accomplish our goal we use the code from the repository "cluster-hyperopt" developed by "aimat-lab", a tool called [SigOpt](https://sigopt.com/) and the BwUniCluster.
-Sadly I can't provide a link to the "aimat-lab/cluster-hyperopt" repository, since this project isn't public yet.
+Sadly, we can't provide a link to the "aimat-lab/cluster-hyperopt" repository, since this project isn't public yet.
 SigOpt is a tool for hyperparameter optimization.

 What "cluster-hyperopt" does: